Use apt-transport-https to protect against security issues in APT?

 apt-get session goes over a single Tor circuit, then the exit node, the mirror server, and any network observer that can see the traffic between those two can use that as the fingerprint.

-#4 Updated by hans almost 5 years ago
+#4 Updated by hans about 5 years ago

 To expand on this, if TAILS fetched all of its apt sources (wheezy, backports, testing, etc) via HTTPS from the same mirror (e.g. mirrors.kernel.org), then the exit node and network observer could not really distinguish which distro was making the connection since it hosts many distro mirrors.
 I think this setup would also prevent the custom pattern of repos from being distinguished since it would just show as downloading some series of files, and those files could be packages, repo metadata, perl modules, source tarballs, etc.